 Landlords and Buy-To-Let property investors should review their existing property portfolio and identify any properties that will fall short of new regulations in 2030.

-We expect that insulation, window, and heating installers will be overwhelmed with demand in the near-term future, and we encourage property owners to take action as soon as they can, to avoid long wait times.
+We expect solar PV, insulation, window, and heating installers will be overwhelmed with demand in the near-term future, and we encourage property owners to take action as soon as they can, to avoid long wait times.

 To support landlords in Sussex, BHESCo have launched a MEES Compliance Service designed to quickly identify the most cost-effective upgrades and help landlords manage the installation of required measures.